-The Addo Elephant National Park (AENP) was proclaimed in 1931 to protect the remaining 11 Addo elephants.
-The great herds of elephants and other animal species had been all but decimated over the 1700s and 1800s by hunters.
+The Addo Elephant National Park (AENP) was proclaimed in 1931 to protect the remaining 11 Addo elephant.
+The great herds of elephant and other animal species had been all but decimated by hunters over the 1700s and 1800s.
 In the late 1800s, farmers began to colonise the area around the park, also taking their toll on the elephant population due to competition for water and crops.

 This conflict reached a head in 1919 when farmers called on the government to exterminate the elephants.
-The government even appointed a Major Pretorius to shoot the remaining elephants.
-He shot 114 elephants between 1919 and 1920.
+The government even appointed a Major Pretorius to shoot the remaining elephants - who killed 114 elephant between 1919 and 1920.

 Public opinion then changed, leading to the proclamation of the park in 1931.
 The original size of the park was just over 2 000 hectares.
 Conflicts between elephants and farmers continued after proclamation as no adequate fence enclosed the park.
-Finally in 1954, Graham Armstrong (the park manager at the time) developed an elephant-proof fence constructed using tram rails and lift cables and an area of 2270 hectares was fenced in.
-There were 22 elephants at the time.
+Finally in 1954, Graham Armstrong (the park manager at the time) developed an elephant-proof fence constructed using tram rails and lift cables and an area of 2 270 hectares was fenced in.
+There were 22 elephant in the park at the time.
 This Armstrong fence, named after its developer, is still used around the park today.
 Although the park was originally proclaimed to protect a single species, priorities have now changed to conserve the rich biological diversity found in the area.

-The Alexandria dunefield is home to many archeological sites – the middens of the nomadic Strandloper (“beach walker”) people.
+The Alexandria dunefield is home to many archeological sites - the middens of the nomadic 'Strandloper' or 'beach walker' people.
 These middens contain shells and bones of animals eaten by the people as well as fragments of pottery and stone implements.
-Interestingly, the white mussel shells found in these middens are also found in the caves of the Zuurberg Mountains, proving that these people journeyed over vast distances and stored their food.
+Interestingly, the white mussel shells found in these middens are also found in the caves of the Zuurberg Mountains, proving that these people journeyed and stored their food over vast distances.